-Now that your network is set up and working, it is recommended that you turn on wireless security to prevent unauthorized access to your network from neighboring wireless-enabled computers.
+Now that your network is setup and working, it is recommended to turn on wireless security to prevent unauthorized access to your network from neighboring wireless-enabled computers.
 The Security Assistant will guide you through the process.
 Click "Security Assistant" and follow the on-screen instructions.

-IMPORTANT: Run the Setup Assistant from the computer that is directly connected to the Router from Steps 1.1B and 1.2B.
+IMPORTANT: Run the Setup Assistant from the computer that is directly connected to the Router from Step 1 - B.